WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Every log data record is traceable back to the computer, folder, file, load process, parse process and import process it came from.

 Multiple Access and Error logs and formats can be loaded, parsed and imported along with User Agent parsing and IP Address Geolocation retrieval in a single execution.
-A single execution can also be configured to only load logs to Server.
+A single execution can also be configured to only load logs to Server leaving other processes to be executed in another "Import Load" on a centralized computer.
 #### Process Messages in Console - 4 LogFormats, 2 ErrorLogFormats & 6 MySQL Stored Procedures
 ![Processing Messages Console](./assets/processing_messages_console.png)
 ApacheLogs2MySQL has [MaxMind GeoIP2](https://github.com/maxmind/GeoIP2-python) Python API integration with 6 MySQL tables for IP Geolocation data normalization.